 The story my Dad shared was about his wild childhood.
 I feel like there weren’t helicopter parents in the 50s and 60s like there are today.
-Even Vanessa and I as parents would be deemed helicopter parents, given our children have constant oversight.
+Even I’d probably be deemed helicopter parent, given our children have constant oversight.
 But my Nana wasn’t that way.

 My Dad started that story, “I was a kid, Johnny and I would be riding our bikes and playing on the ditch banks with the other Native, Mexican and Anglo kids.”
 My Rez is in the middle agricultural fields constantly growing watermelon, oranges, alfalfa, corn, etc. The ditches were apart of an elaborate irrigation that’s constantly feeding the plants from our river.
 There were a lot of Mexicans on our Rez because our tribe borders Mexico and there were some poor White kids on our Rez because of the affordability of our trailer parks and living in the area.

 My Dad continued his story,”we would be hanging them on the ditchbank.
 But then the sun was going to set.
 We knew it was almost time to get home but even then we knew something worse was coming out.
 All the Mexican kids would be crying and saying La Llorona she’s coming for us.
 They would get on the dirt bikes and start running away and all the other kids would be laughing because of how scared they were.
 But then we heard an owl and all the Quechan kids would start jumping on their bikes to rid home.
 We would be laughing because they were afraid.
 But the only thing we were all afraid of was Wyatt’s (pseudonym) mom.
 She would come out and start yelling at us.
 We were all scared of her because she was mean and would tell our Moms what trouble we were getting in.”